tdhock/tdhock.github.io/_posts/2024-10-10-torch-roc-aum.md

 ## tensor([2.1269, 0.0298, 1.3133, 0.2014])
 ```

-The code below computes the mean log loss over all samples:
+The code below computes the mean log loss (same as `torch.nn.BCEWithLogitsLoss`) over all samples:

 ``` python